-Open Housing is not intended and in fact is highly discouraged for romantic couples (room changes may not be possible if a couple breaks up).
+Open Housing is not intended and is highly discouraged for romantic couples (room changes may not be possible if a couple breaks up).

-Groups with CU students who identify as MALE may only select an entirely empty suite which matches the size of their group.
-Gender inclusive groups may not select into partial suites (i.e. where their group is not filling an entirely empty suite).
+Groups with CU students who identify as male may only select an entirely empty suite which matches the size of their group (during the 4, 5, or 6 Lottery).

-All gender inclusive groups who select housing at Barnard will be required to sign the Barnard Open Housing Agreement / Contract.
+All gender inclusive groups who select housing at Barnard will be required to sign the Open Housing Agreement Form (download above).